What are you looking for?

 All D’Addario guitar strings have windings a full 39" (1 meter) long.
 Many counterfeits are shorter to save materials and cost.
 Measure your strings before installing them.

-Ask your retailer if the strings he is selling you are authentic.
 In some countries, retailers will actually ask you if you want authentic strings or copies.
 Always shop at a trustworthy retailer who only stocks the original, ”Made in USA, D’Addario strings.”